T

 "Mayo's reanimation

-of a crucial period in Mexican history should satisfy history
+of a crucial period in Mexican history

-majestic ambition.
+brimming with majestic ambition.

 "a swashbuckling, riotous good time, befitting the fairy-tale

-promise of the opening sentence"
+of the opening sentence"

 "Mayos cultural insights are first-rate, and the glittering,